 By the time the 1980s arrived, it became clear there was a need for the broader adoption of electronic records for health-related purposes.
 A 1991 report by the Institute of Medicine was one of the first significant reports to recommend converting traditional patient records to electronic ones.
 The Office of the National Coordinator of Health Information Technology further emphasized the need to take this step in 2004 to reduce errors and oversights and maintain patient safety.

 As mentioned above, EHRs were officially mandated in 2014.
 Because there were lingering concerns about patient privacy, HIPAA regulations were updated as well to account for the process of transferring patient data to electronic systems.
-EHRs are largely considered secure today due to the safeguards included in the systems commonly used by hospitals, medical practices, and other health service providers.
+EHRs are primarily considered secure today due to the safeguards in the systems commonly used by hospitals, medical practices, and other health service providers.
 The main challenges with EHRs today include:

 Accuracy is vital with electronic health records.
 This is why it can be helpful, especially if you have a busy medical practice and an assortment of patient data to enter or double-check to take advantage of medical transcription services.
 Doing so means essential patient information will be correctly entered, benefiting your patients and practice.